Flatness of Minima in Random Inflationary Landscapes: Multi-field models

 The statistics of slow-roll potentials we found in potentials from the uniform and Gaussian/Gamma distribution are listed in Table~\ref{tab:sl-samples}.
-From this table, we can see that in all randomly generated coefficients, around 0.05\% of them correspond to slow-roll potentials and 0.1\% for Gaussian/Gamma distribution.
+From Table~\ref{tab:sl-samples}, we can see that in all randomly generated coefficients, around 0.05\% of them correspond to slow-roll potentials and 0.1\% for Gaussian/Gamma distribution.
 This supplies a \textit{lower bound} for the percentage of relative minima that accommodate the slow-roll conditions for inflation with two scalar fields.

 We also draw distributions of values of coefficients $(\vec{a}, \vec{b})$ that correspond to slow-roll potentials in Figure~\ref{fig:uniform}.
 These figures show that in spite of the uniform distribution that we presume as priors for $a_i$ and $b_i$, the slow-roll conditions pick the coefficients according to the mass distributions in these histograms.
 The distributions of all components of $\vec{a}$ and $\vec{b}$ deviate noticeably from the uniform distribution.
 This indicates that the slow-roll conditions set some constraints on the values of coefficients in a probabilistic sense.
+Deviations may also be a product of having a low number of slow-roll regions, only around $70$, despite starting with a minimum of $150 000$ samples.
+A greater computational analysis would be required to obtain more concrete statistics for the distribution of slow-roll regions.
+It is notable that the results are roughly the same irrespective of what distribution we employ to select the coefficients.

 In addition to the results from uniform distribution, we also present the histogram plots for coefficients of slow-roll potentials for Gaussian/Gamma distribution in Figure \ref{fig:gauss}.
 We can see from the plot that the Gaussian nature of the plot still is still present.
 This shows that the slow-roll conditions we choose respects the Gaussianity of initial samples.